 The DM Weatherly Nitric Acid Plant produces nitric acid by the oxidation of ammonia in the presence of a catalyst in a similar process to the east and west nitric acid plants.
-The refrigerated absorption system on this unit is lengthier than those on the east and west nitric acid plants allowing this unit to meet the requirements of NSPS 40 CFR Subpart G which limits nitrogen oxide emissions to not exceed 3.0 pounds per ton of 100 percent acid production.
+The refrigerated absorption system on this unit is lengthier than those on the east and west nitric acid plants allowing this unit to meet the requirements of NSPS 40 CFR Subpart G which limits nitrogen oxide emissions to 3.0 pounds per ton of 100 percent acid production.

-12. The permittee shall not exceed the emission rates set forth in the following table.
+11. The permittee shall not exceed the emission rates set forth in the following table.
 The pounds per hour emission rates are based on maximum capacity.
-Compliance with this Specific Condition will be verified by compliance with Specific Conditions No. 14 and 15.
+Compliance with this Specific Condition will be verified by compliance with Specific Conditions No. 13, 14, and 17.
 [Regulation 19, §19.501, NSPS 40 CFR Subpart G, and 40 CFR Part 52, Subpart E]

-SN Description Pollutant lb/hr tpy 13 DM Weatherly Nitric Acid Plant NO x 50.1 210.0 38 DM Weatherly Nitric Acid Plant Cooling Tower PM 10 1.5 6.3
+SN Description Pollutant lb/hr tpy 13 DM Weatherly Nitric Acid Plant NO_x 50.1 210.0 38 DM Weatherly Nitric Acid Plant Cooling Tower PM{10} 1.5 6.3

-13. The permittee shall not exceed the emission rates set forth in the following table.
-The permittee shall demonstrate compliance with this condition by Specific Conditions No. 14 and 15.
+12. The permittee shall not exceed the emission rates set forth in the following table.
+The permittee shall demonstrate compliance with this condition by Specific Condition No. 13.
 [Regulation 18, §18.801, effective February 15, 1999, and A.C.A. §8-4-203 as referenced by A.C.A. §8-4-304 and §8-4-311]